andreacappelletti97/cs441_course_project/README.md

 kill PID
 ```

-Where PID is the process identifier of the logGenerator instance..
+Where PID is the process identifier of the logGenerator instance.

 ## Programming technology